jobapp/Med263-Group4/README.md

   hierarchically-clustered heatmap, with 11 clusters identified with 1 to 465 patients per group.
 Kaplan-Meier curves comparing survivability of various clusters. was then performed.
 We will be using the patients’ RNAseq expression as a readout for cancer type to cluster them into functional groups.
  The resulting groups of this unsupervised clustering will then be annotated using ssGSEA (single sample GSEA) in order to assign biological meaning to the different groups of samples.
 We will also be examining which specific mutations are more associated with certain groups to determine the “root cause” of the observed cancer expression pattern.

 # Biological/clinical interpretation of analysis results
 Several of the clusters formed during the analysis correlate highly, through ssGSEA, with the four traditional means of categorizing breast tumors (Luminal A, Luminal B, Basal, HER2+).
-This project would allow researchers to subset the traditional categories in order to identify additional treatment targets which could be used in conjunction with available treatments, and also allow for a more accurate prognosis.
+This project would allow researchers to subset the traditional categories in order to identify additional treatment targets which could be used in conjunction with available treatments, and also allow for a more accurate prognosis assessment.

 # Mathematical/statistical meaning of analysis
+Clusters were biologically annotated using one-vs-all (cluster of interest vs samples not in the cluster) comparisons of their ssGSEA scores, statistically qantified using the Mann-Whitney test.
+In clusters 1 through 5 in the tutorial, the gene set corresponding with the breast cancer subtype (Luminal A, Luminal B, HER2E, and Basal \[triple negative\]) was the one with the lowest p-value for the cluster.
+All p-values were corrected using the Benjamini-Hochberg False Discovery Rate (FDR) procedure as implemented in the ```fdrcorrection``` function of the ```statsmodel``` package.

 # Common pitfalls and how to avoid them
 1. Be sure to add the clinical and gene expression data files into your data directory: